ChristoferCarlsson/ChristoferCarlsson/README.md

 - 👨‍💻 **Frontend Developer** with 4 years of experience, now diving into the world of backend development.
 - 📚 Currently mastering **C# and .NET** and exploring the fascinating field of **AI**.
 - 🎯 **Goal**: To become a fully-fledged **Full-Stack Developer**.
-- 🎲 **Fun Fact**: I love spending my free time learning new programming languages and techniques!
+- 🎲 **Fun Fact**: I love spending my free time learning new programming languages and techniques through online courses and reading docs.!

 ---